‘Dinez avec nous, nous vous montrerons plus’

 Dine with us, and we will show you more….

 Le Privé is the newest French fine dining experience to finally grace Manhattan.
 Bestowing onto the NYC community unmatched elegance and exquisite hospitality, the Theater district and Hell’s Kitchen will never be the same.
-It is set to open at 626 10th Ave., between West 44th and 45th streets by November.
+It is set to open at 626 10th Ave., between West 44th and 45th streets.
 Infusing tradition with modernity, the classic with the new— Le Privé aims to fill a void.
 Typically ascribing to French-European roots, French restaurants rarely extend beyond nationalist dishes: Moules et frites, la soupe d’oignon, and escargot.
 Le Privé, however, aims to honor colonial traditions that surpass colonial discourse.
 It epitomizes the cultural fractal—culinary fractyll—in every sense of the word.

 “From a young age I had a passion for opening my own business, but I never knew what it would be.
 Both my parents are entrepreneurs and have owned restaurants, and a variety of businesses.
 I am an entrepreneur by nature; I have owned and still do own businesses that deal with sales, promotions, marketing, real-estate, event planning, and consulting, predominantly in the Manhattan market.
 Inherently, it was about time that I finally opened a business that could put all of these professional fields under one roof—a restaurant.”